stetson06/tester-repository1/2022-01-20-customer-segmentation.md

 * Cluster 2: **14.6%** of customers
 * Cluster 1: **11.8%** of customers

-Based on these results, it does appear we do have a skew toward Cluster 0 with Cluster 1 & Cluster 2 being proportionally smaller.
-This isn't right or wrong, it is simply showing up pockets of the customer base that are exhibiting different behaviours - and this is *exactly* what we want.
+Based on these results, it appears we have a significant skew toward Cluster 0 with Clusters 1 and 2 being proportionally smaller.
+This isn't right or wrong, it is simply showing up pockets of the customer base that are exhibiting different behaviors - and this is *exactly* what we want.

 <br>
 ##### Cluster Attributes

-To understand what these different behaviours or characteristics are, we can look to analyse the attributes of each cluster, in terms of the variables we fed into the k-means algorithm.
+To understand what these different behaviors or characteristics are, we analyze the attributes of each cluster in terms of the variables we fed into the k-means algorithm.

 <br>
 ```python
 # profile clusters (mean % sales for each product area)
 cluster_summary = data_for_clustering.groupby("cluster")[["Dairy","Fruit","Meat","Vegetables"]].mean().reset_index()
 ```
 <br>
 That code results in the following table...